St. Mary's School, Kuala Lumpur: In the Golden Triangle premise

-Miss Pring left for England on furlough once again in June 1939, thus Miss Florence Carpenter became the acting principal.
+Pring left for England on furlough once again in June 1939, thus Florence Carpenter became the acting principal.

 Following World War II when the Japanese Army invades Malaya, all schools were closed by 1942.
-Before being evacuated to India later, Miss Carpenter went to Singapore.
-The school building was used as a military hospital by the Japanese Army.
-Miss Pring who was on her leave, died due to a tragic fall in Kashmir.
+Before being evacuated to India later, Carpenter went to Singapore.
+The school building was used as a military hospital by the Japanese Army.Pring who was on her leave, died due to a tragic fall in Kashmir.

-The school reopened with Miss Edna Yzelman as the acting principal on 18 October 1945 after the Japanese Army retreated from Malaya towards the end of World War II.
-The kindergarten section was split from the school in 1946 under Miss Frank.
-Miss Carpenter, who was evacuated prior to the war, returned to the school and became the new principal.
+The school reopened with Edna Yzelman as the acting principal on 18 October 1945 after the Japanese Army retreated from Malaya towards the end of World War II.
+The kindergarten section was split from the school in 1946 under Frank.
+Carpenter, who was evacuated prior to the war, returned to the school and became the new principal.
 The school later received a visit from the Governor of Malaya, Sir Edward Gent on 6 April 1946.
 Due to staff shortage, the school Certificate class had to be combined with that in Pudu English School.

 As school reopened on 20 January 1947, full classes resumed with Agnes Pinnick as the acting principal.
 There was much progress in the school that temporary classrooms were established near the road for the accommodation of increasing enrolment.
 The school Sports Houses were also renamed to the names of past principals, using the same colours from before except purple, which was replaced by yellow: